 Listening Ear Counselling & Consultancy Pte Ltd

-Grief counselling Singapore offers a compassionate space for those navigating the pain of loss.
-Grief can come in many forms: the sudden death of a loved one, the diagnosis of a terminal illness, or even the loss of a relationship or job.
-Each experience brings its own challenges, leaving you feeling overwhelmed, uncertain, or deeply sorrowful.
+Grief counselling offers a compassionate space for those navigating the profound pain of loss.
+Grief can take many forms—not just the passing of a loved one, but also the diagnosis of a terminal illness, the end of a meaningful relationship, or the loss of a job or identity.
+Every loss is valid, and each experience brings its own challenges, leaving you feeling overwhelmed, uncertain, or deeply sorrowful.

 Common Emotions in Grief

-• Shock or disbelief: Feeling numb or unable to process what has happened.
+• Shock or disbelief – Feeling numb or unable to grasp the reality of what happened.

-• Anger: Questioning why this loss occurred or feeling frustrated at circumstances.
+• Anger – Questioning why this happened, or feeling frustrated and helpless.

 Grief Comes in Waves